ubcchemecar/beer/brewing.md

 # Brewing

+To start your first brew find your nearest home brewing store.
+We have found that they are very helpful and responsive to any questions you have.
+Find a recipe online and make a list of the ingredients you need.
+Compare the list of ingredients to what the store has as there may be some variation in what the store actually carries.
+Go and purchase your ingredients and ask lots of questions.
+The guys in the stores are your masters students!
+Learn what you can!

 Below is a flowchart laying out the steps for a typical brew.
 See [logistics](http://beer.ubcchemecar.com/logistics) for purchasing information.

 ![alt text][flowchart]